Kaloyan501/CC-Create-Train-Speed-Graph-/README.md

 3. Make a setup on the train using an advanced computer, a modem and a monitor like this:
 ![image](https://github.com/Kaloyan501/CC-Create-Train-Speed-Graph-/assets/68351222/1b7ecd64-41dc-43f0-8ad9-6cc4d51ad78a)
 4. Put the advanced-computer-speed script on the advanced computer
+5. Run the script.
+6. Enjoy!

+# How to set up the Advanced Pocket Computer version
+1. Get an Advanced Wireless Pocket Computer
+2. Follow step 1 from the desktop version
+3. Put the computer-speed-pda on the Get an Advanced Wireless Pocket Computer
+4. Run the script
 5. Enjoy!